 Quick, open, officer decision making is in place with the ability for local councillors to call-in planning decisions to committee in response to local concerns.
 A strategic planning committee oversees the application of the Local Plan.
 Expectations for Community Involvement in preparing Wiltshire's planning policy documents and in considering planning applications are clearly set out.
-Full council has recently approved a new Statement of Community Involvement as part of a five-yearly review.
+Work has begun on updating the Statement of Community Involvement as part of a five-yearly review.